Thinkific vs teachable: Which one is better?

 Drip Course Content (Thinkific)

 It doesn’t take long in your journey to appreciate how important engaging your students are.
-It’s one thing to have them purchase your course, but a whole another for them to DO the work.
+It’s one thing to have them purchase your course, but a whole other for them to DO the work.

 An effective way to achieve this is to drip your course material over days, weeks, and even months.
 This means your students are prompted to do certain lessons and certain times.